-The takeaway from this is that Facebook Ads is all about a seamless user experience and that big part of your job as an advertiser, is to serve your audience with Ads that are engaging enough to make them want to stop the scroll and check it out.
+The takeaway from this is that Facebook Ads is all about a seamless user experience and that a big part of your job as an advertiser, is to serve your audience with Ads that are engaging enough to make them want to stop the scroll and check it out.

-What ROI can you expect from Facebook Ads
+What ROI can you expect from Facebook Ads?

 Facebook Advertising has in my opinion one of the best marketing ROI out there.
 Like I said earlier, it all depends on how effective your Ads are.
 Here is the downside.
-It’s getting more and more complex as the Ads platform features continue to grow with a fast paced introduction and deprecation of features.
-Hence, hiring one of the best digital marketing agencies to manage your Facebook Ads and Advertising in general is probably a great investment.
+It’s getting more and more complex as the Ads platform features continue to grow with a fast-paced introduction and deprecation of features.
+Hence, hiring one of the best digital marketing agencies to manage your Facebook Ads and Advertising, in general, is probably a great investment.

 So, what are ROI can you expect?

-To determine your ROI, you need to have an idea on what the CPA (Cost per Action) is going to be.
+To determine your ROI, you need to have an idea of what the CPA (Cost per Action) is going to be.
 Here is a summary of Facebook Ads CPA by industry put together by WordStream.